 • Monitor side effects of other medications

-This minimally-invasive procedure involves inserting a catheter through a blood vessel, often in the groin, and threading it up to the heart.
-From there, cold or hot therapy is used on the tissue of the heart to interrupt and stop the stray electrical signals causing arrhythmia.
+This minimally invasive catheter ablation procedure involves threading a catheter through a blood vessel to the heart, where cold or hot therapy targets and disrupts the electrical signals causing arrhythmia.

 Why Choose Georgia Heart Institute?